Queensland Communications Museum

 Photo on the left are:

-John Campling, and on the right is Leo Molonie.
+John Campling, and on the right is Leo Moloney.

 Advertising Banner